OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/apim/README.md

 ### Recommended way 1: Using npm package swagger-jsdoc
 - Run command: `npm install -g swagger-jsdoc`.
 - Annotating source code.
-See https://github.com/Surnet/swagger-jsdoc/ for how to use swagger-jsdoc to annotate the source code.
+Read [more](https://github.com/Surnet/swagger-jsdoc/) about how to use swagger-jsdoc to annotate the source code.
 Below is a sample annotation.
 ```ts
 /**
  * @openapi